aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/image-and-video-manipulation-in-slides/adding-embedded-video-frame/_index.md

 ## Installing Aspose.Slides for .NET

 To get started, you need to install the Aspose.Slides for .NET library.
-You can download the library from the official website or use a package manager like NuGet.
+You can download the library from the  website or use a package manager like NuGet.
 Here's how you can install it using NuGet:

 ```csharp
 Install-Package Aspose.Slides